Experts in engagement

 • Relationship building between non-executive board members and senior executive teams.

 National Consultancy Manager

-Emma is a qualified Broadcast Journalist and communications/customer engagement specialist with extensive experience including for the BBC and across a range of public and charitable sector services.
+Emma is our newest consultancy manager, joining after working with Tpas for many years as an Associate and as a Senior Manager within Housing Associations.
+She is a qualified Broadcast Journalist and communications/customer engagement specialist with extensive experience, including for the BBC and across a range of public and charitable sector services.

 Jackie has worked in housing sector for 30 years and has been a Tpas Associate for over 10 years.
 During her career she has managed a sheltered housing service; a leasehold housing service; been a housing manager providing a generic housing service; and she was the Project Manager of a £13m regeneration project in Liverpool which involved demolition of high-rise housing and the creation of a an extra-care village for older people.

 She has over 17 years’ experience as a housing consultant and ‘Independent Tenant Advisor’ (ITA).
 She has worked on behalf of tenants as they made choices about the future of their homes and has completed 16 Option Appraisal with local authority tenants; and worked on developing 11 stock transfer organisation and an ALMO.

 She is a qualified trainer; and teaches and assesses the CIH Professional Practice Certificates.
 She is currently a non-executive director of Riverside Housing Group’s Neighbourhood Services Committee where she sits alongside tenants and independent members.